Viva-Lambda/lambdascript/README.md

-# LambdaScript
+# LambdaScript - ΛΣ

 A tiny turing complete language with lisp syntax.

 We only have the following data types: